qteatime/kate/docs/dev-manual.md

 >
 > Arbitrarily running applications in an unsandboxed system, like Windows, can easily get your computer compromised (and risks damaging your reputation if that ends up with you distributing malware to your users unknowingly).
 Kate is a secure platform, and part of that security also comes from knowing what your applications are doing :)

 This should create a `my-first-cartridge.kart` file in the same folder as your `kate.json` and `index.html` files.
-Drag and drop it on your Kate emulator (either by accessing https://kate.qteati.me/ or by running `kate-desktop` in the command line) to install.
+Drag and drop it on your Kate emulator (either by accessing https://kate.qteati.me/ or by running the native Kate emulator) to install.
 Your emulator should look like this:

 ![](./img/dev/demo2.png)